 Instead of Tower Bridge, see Albert Bridge twinkle at night

 Albert Bridge is a beautiful example of Victorian architecture (ironically, the Victorian era and Albert Bridge are named after royal couple Queen Victoria and Prince Albert).
-The bridge is painted a bright mix of blue, green and pink to make it easier to spot in fog by ships, while it is decked out with over 4,000 lights to illuminate it at night.
+The bridge is painted a bright mix of blue, green and pink to make it easier to spot in fog by ships, and decked out with over 4,000 lights to illuminate it at night.

 Instead of Hyde Park, take a stroll through Hampstead Heath